LigaMoon/Astro/README.md

 ### JSHint validator - no major issues
-- The warnings recieved back accross all JavaScript files - all of these but one are ES6 related and considered to be the best practice in coding
+- The warnings received back across all JavaScript files - all of these but one are ES6 related and considered to be the best practice in coding
-    - Issue with `let` variable
+    - An issue with `let` variable

     <img src="./assets/images/readme/let.png" height="40px" />

-    - Issue with `const` variable
+    - An issue with `const` variable

     <img src="./assets/images/readme/const.png" height="40px" />

-    - Issue with template literals
+    - An issue with template literals

     <img src="./assets/images/readme/template-literal.png" height="40px" />

-    - Issue with arrow function syntax
+    - An issue with arrow function syntax

     <img src="./assets/images/readme/arrow.png" height="40px" />